-Procedure Timeline for Person Documentation Completion Responsible 1 Intake Interview (student is asked if Within 24 Admitting DJJ Interview he/she was enrolled in special Hours of Officer Form education) Admission 2 Educational status must be confirmed; Within 48 Education Educational it involves gathering records from: Hours of Clerk; School Records previous school system; previous DJJ Admission Counselor (MTSS; IEP; etc.); center and staff; parents; and (2 business Medical Records; community service providers. days) Psychiatric Records; Records are reviewed to determine if Family History there is an indication that the student Information may have a disability.
-3 Review records to determine if MTSS Within 48 School Leader MTSS Tier 2 Tier 2 data is available.
-Tier 2 progress Hours of and/or Progress monitoring data should indicate lack of Admission MTSS Team Monitoring Data progress with the interventions implemented.
-These students may be (2 business Referral for referred for an evaluation to determine days) Comprehensive eligibility for special education and/or Evaluation related services.
-Lvaluation 4 If an IEP is not available when the Within 48 Education Telephone - student enters the DJJ center, telephone Hours of Clerk Verification Form contact must be made to: Admission previous school system and/or (2 business . previous DJJ Center. days) 5 Document all efforts to obtain With each Education Contact Log educational records. contact Clerk 6 Place the student into appropriate, Within 72 School Leader Infinite Campus comparable educational services.
-Hours of & /or School Schedule - Admission Counselor 7 The assigned Special Education Within 7-10 Case Manger Contact Log Curriculum Specialist is contacted by Days of Admission the case manager to obtain related services that must be contracted with Aumssion non-DJJ employees, like speech services.
-8 Document all delays in the provision of At least Case Manager Contact Log services. weekly 0 Timelines refer to business days and do not in clude weekends or o Timelines for completion refer to the students' admission to the facility and not enrollment into school.
-Items in the Documentation Column are to be filed in the student's educational file.
+Procedure Timeline for Person Documentation Completion Responsible 1 Intake Interview (student is asked if Within 24 Admitting DJJ Interview he/she was enrolled in special education) Hours of Admission Officer Form 2 Education Educational status must be confirmed; Within 48 Education Educational 2 it involves gathering records from: Hours of Clerk; School Records previous school system; previous DJJ Admission Counselor (MTSS; IEP; etc.); center and staff; parents; and (2 business Medical Records; community service providers. days) Psychiatric Records; Records are reviewed to determine if Family History there is an indication that the student Information may have a disability.
+Y171.1 40 Name of the control o 3 Review records to determine if MTSS Within 48 School Leader MTSS Tier 2 Tier 2 data is available and current.
+Tier 2 progress monitoring data should Hours of Admission and/or MTSS Team Progress Monitoring Data indicate lack of progress with the (2 business M133 Tealli Monitoring Data interventions implemented.
+These days) Referral for students may be referred for an aaysj Comprehensive evaluation to determine eligibility for Evaluation special education and/or related 4 If an IEP is not available when the Within 48 Education Telephone student enters the DJJ center, telephone Hours of Clerk Verification Form contact must be made to: Admission previous school system and/or (2 business 5 previous DJJ Center. days) With each Education Caratastias 5 Document all efforts to obtain educational records. contact Education Clerk Contact Log 6 Place the student into appropriate, Within 72 School Leader Infinite Campus U comparable educational services.
+Hours of & /or School Schedule comparable educational services.
+Admission Counselor Schedule 7 The assigned Special Education Within 7-10 Case Manger Contact Log Curriculum Specialist is contacted by Days of the case manager to obtain related Admission services that must be contracted with non-DJJ employees, such as speech services.
+8 Document all delays in the provision of weekly Case Manager Contact Log Services.
+Timelines refer to business days and do not inc rludo woolzondo on o official holidays Timelines refer to business days and do not include weekends or official holidays.
+Timelines for completion refer to the students' admission to the facility and not enrollment into school.
+Items in the Documentation Column are to be f iled in the student's educational file.
 Parents maintain their due process right to request an evaluation.
 However, eligibility for special education should not be considered without documentation of prior instructional interventions.
 A Student Support Team bypass procedure does exist for rare cases or extreme circumstances.
 Refer to Georgia Rule 160-4-232